 #4 - Gerbeaud slice: This bite-sized cake, which was created by the iconic Café Gerbeaud, is a staple of all Hungarian pastry shops.
 Under a chocolate glaze lie layers of a sweet filling made from ground walnuts and apricot jam.

-#5 - Strudel (rétes): Strudels evolved from the phyllo pastries Hungarians adopted from the Ottoman Turks that ruled the country in the 16-17th centuries.
+#5 - Strudel (rétes): Strudels evolved from the phyllo pastries Hungarians adopted from Ottoman Turkey when it ruled the country in the 16-17th centuries.
 Later, strudels spread across the whole Austro Hungarian Empire.
 The sheer variety of fillings, both sweet and savory, makes strudels in Hungary unique.
-You've had enough apple strudels in Vienna?
+Have you had enough apple strudels in Vienna?
 No problem, try one with cottage cheese, poppy seeds, or cabbage in Budapest.

 #6 - Krémes: Similar to a Napolean pastry, krémes is a cherished custard slice across Central Europe with each country flaunting a slightly different version.
 In Hungary, apart from regular krémes—vanilla custard enclosed by puff pastry—there's also "francia" krémes, which comes with an extra layer of whipped cream and a caramel glaze on top.

 #7 - Rákóczi túrós: Even most Hungarians think that this meringue and apricot jam-topped cake is named after the country's famous prince and revolutionary leader, Ferenc II Rákóczi, but the truth is more banal: the moniker is a hat-tip to baker János Rákóczi, who invented the cake in the 1930s.